Voibe Logo voibe

 • β†’ "client one" expands to your client's full corporate name and matter ID.

 Memory entries are stored locally on your Mac.
-Your firm-specific vocabulary doesn't leak β€” the same way the rest of Voibe's data doesn't.
+Your firm-specific vocabulary doesn't leak β€” and Voibe never stores, sells, or trains on your dictation content in either mode.

 βœ…